 How First Connection works

-When you sign up for First Connection, you will be matched with a trained volunteer (peer) who has firsthand experience with a blood cancer.
+When you sign up for First Connection, you will be matched with a trained volunteer (peer) who has firsthand experience caring for someone with a blood cancer.
 Your match can be determined by age, type of diagnosis, gender (if requested) or the issue that is most concerning to you.
-Anyone with a blood cancer can connect with a peer who’s been there.
+Anyone caring for someone with a blood cancer can connect with a peer who’s been there.

 There is no charge to participate in this program.